user1095108/lualite/README.md

 **Q:** Why can't I return `char*`:

-try returning `char const*`.
+**A:** try returning `char const*`.
 Don't return references or pointers to non-const objects, if you don't provide wrappers for them (returning a non-const reference or pointer implies the ability to change the referred-to object within a Lua script, which is not possible without also writing a wrapper class for the type of the referred-to object).

 **Q:** Why am I getting: